Nivalyx/osu-wiki/wiki/Tournaments/CWC/1/en.md

 ## Participants

-Note: Team names written in *italic* were not participating as an official delegation of their respective countries.
+Note: Teams written in *italic* were participating as a free team instead of as an official representative of their respective countries.

 | Team name | Region | Members |
 | :-- | :-- | :-- |